vsoch/vsoch.github.io/_posts/2020/2020-03-12-crc32c-validation-google-storage.md

         self.digest = self.digest.update(chunk)
 ```

+But then added our own little special parsing of the chunk after the standard
+write?
+This is what is shown in the example above - calling write()
+writes the chunk to the file object, but then uses the _update()
+function we've written with the class to update the digest created on init
-But we don't want to use md5, we want crc32c!
+with the chunk.
+But the example above uses md5.
+We don't want to use md5.
+We want crc32c!
 Let's figure that out next.

 ## Choosing a crc32c Library